oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README-vanilla-containers.md

     * Select the custom container option `Use a Custom Container Image` and click `Select`
     * Select the OCIR repository and image we pushed earlier
     * Leave the ports as the default port is 8080.
-    * Leave CMD as below and Entrypoint as blank.
-Use `Add parameter` and populate each text field with comma separated values -
+    * Leave CMD and Entrypoint as blank.
-        `python3, -m, vllm_nvext.entrypoints.openai.api_server, --enforce-eager, --gpu-memory-utilization, 0.85, --max-model-len, 2048`
     * Click on `Create` button to create the model deployment

 * Once the model is deployed and shown as `Active`, you can execute inference against it.